-All about the trends: do I need to jump on-board to grow?
+All about trends: do I need to jump on-board to grow?

 A quick look around a grocery shop and you’ll find more high-protein products on the shelves than you can shake, well, a protein shaker at!
 Protein flapjacks, protein cereal, protein ice cream and protein chocolate bars abound and they don’t come cheap; a protein-enriched Snickers bar sells for around £2 compared to the standard, 70 pence bar.

-When it comes to pharmaceutical, self-care, home and baby products, consumers are increasingly seeking out paraben-free, cruelty-free, sustainable, natural, non-synthetic products without colourants, fragrances or ingredients you can’t pronounce!
+When it comes to pharmaceutical, self-care, home and baby products, consumers are increasingly seeking out paraben-free, cruelty-free, sustainable, natural, non-synthetic products without colourants, fragrances or unnecessary ingredients you can’t pronounce!

-You also couldn’t fail to miss the ‘plant-based’, vegan products that have popped up on our shelves and in restaurants over the past few years.
-Remember when Greggs launched its vegan sausage roll in early January 2019 and it “flew off the shelves” (according to the bakery company’s Chief Executive).
+You also couldn’t fail to miss the ‘plant-based’ and vegan products that have popped up on our shelves and in restaurants in recent years.
+Remember when Greggs launched its vegan sausage roll in early January 2019 and it “flew off the shelves” (according to the bakery company’s Chief Executive)?
 Perfect timing to coincide with Veganuary, which enjoyed its biggest year to-date in 2021 with almost 600,000 people signed up.
 The Vegan Society now lists over 49,000 products and services registered with its Vegan Trademark- there's no shortage of vegan products to choose from.

 So, are these examples of retailers throwing themselves into the healthy-living, eco-friendly, vegan markets a sign that you need to jump on board and add your own trend-led products?
 Or can you stick to what you know works for you?